awsdocs/amazon-personalize-developer-guide/doc_source/creating-domain-dataset-group-console.md

 1. In **IAM role**, for **IAM service role** choose one of the following:
    + Choose **Create and use new service role** and provide a **Service role name** to create a new service role with the `AmazonPersonalizeFullAccess` policy attached\.
    + If you already created a role, choose **Use an existing service role**\.
-For information on creating a role, see [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+For information on creating a role, see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.

 1. Choose **Import data** to import data\.
 The **Overview** page for your Domain dataset group appears\.
 Note the status of the import in the **Set up datasets** section\.